Meet Jason

 I love to write, I love a good mystery and I love to travel.
 Other places and other times enchant me and echoes of the past run through my novels.
 The Agents of Room Z series of thrillers is set against the rise of fascism in the 1930s, commencing with Blackshirt Masquerade, followed by Blackshirt Conspiracy, then Blackshirt Rebellion completing the trilogy.

 My first five novels were a series of archaeological thrillers featuring the offbeat lecturer Jeffrey Flint, published by Severn House under the pen name Jason Foss.
-Inspiration came from my early career as an archaeologist, and these are now republished as e-books by Endeavour Press.
+Inspiration came from my early career as an archaeologist, and these are now republished as e-books by Lume.

 A textbook I bought from a second hand bookshop and read in a single afternoon inspired me to become an archaeologist.
 Six years later I gained a PhD at the London Institute of Archaeology, specializing in Roman pottery and conducting research on Roman pottery industries in the marshlands of North Kent.